coltonk9043/Aoba-Client/README.md

+#DISCLAIMER: THIS VERSION OF THE CLIENT IS OUTDATED AND WILL NOT BE SUPPORTED.
+PLEASE USE FABRIC FOR FUTURE RELEASES

 # Aoba Hacked Client (1.16.5)
 A custom hacked client for Minecraft 1.16.5.
 A personal project I've been working on for awhile.